GenSayer/es40/README.md

 controls or OS mixer level controls instead.

 DECterm in OpenVMS causing machine check failures is FIXED!
+This was the result of numerous CPU accuracy fixes.

+If you build from source now, also, you can disable the custom emulator PALcode
+implementations for OpenVMS as well, and run with purely native PALcode instead
+of the accelerated implementations for debugging purposes and experimentation.

+Interestingly enough, only OpenVMS PALcode was visibly hurt by the flaws that
+fixed it, OSF and NT PALcode weren't visibly affected (No OS flaws seen), but
+VMS had ACCVIO 0in SECURESHRP on boot when using native PALcode, essentially
+breaking OpenVMS entirely.

 Networking in Tru64 appears to work, at least winth manual configuration!